 Then, on 9/11/01, Erika had an epiphany.
 Life was simply too short to wait around, hoping for the phone to ring with an audition, all the while folding sweaters and catering to Botoxed ladies with tiny dogs in their purses.
 She had a feeling musical theatre would be a good fit for her, plus she knew that theatre uses a much more "democratic" casting process than TV or film, with many productions holding "open" auditions.
 So, she went out that very weekend, bought a copy of the casting publication, Backstage, and decided to audition for something.

 Erika has been blessed to be a working actress since making that decision back in L.A. in 2001, and is now thriving in the highly competitve NY theatre scene.
 Her NY theatrical debut as "Hesione" in Triumph Of Love at the Astoria Performing Arts Center in spring of 2008 was met with great critical acclaim, as was her Off-Broadway debut performance as "Berta" in the World Premiere of the musical Signs Of Life at the Marjorie S. Deane Little Theatre (Feb 16 - Mar 21, 2010).
 For her second Off-Broadway show, she had the pleasure of creating the role of "Cleopatra" in the new musical comedy, The Sphinx Winx, at the Beckett Theatre on Theatre Row (May 3 - July 24, 2011).
-In 2013/2014, she had the honor of playing "Miss Wilde" in the First National Tour of the new musical Flashdance, directed and choreographed by Sergio Trujillo.
+In 2013, she created the role of in Jack London: Sex, Love & Revolution at the NY international Fringe Festival, and it was actually on opening night of that play that she learned she had been cast as "Miss Wilde" in the First National Tour of the new musical Flashdance, directed and choreographed by Sergio Trujillo.
+Interspersed with these "higher-profile" projects, Erika's been thrilled to be able to stretch her theatrical muscles in several Off-Off-Broadway plays: most notably the 75th anniversary prodcution of Waiting for Lefty (Edna) and the hilarious farce Nell Dash (Lady Fanny Dashwood), for which she was nominated for a NY Winterfest Award.